 At a glance, the Bern Morrison helmet looks like a cross between a skate-style helmet and an all-mountain lid.
 The visor is detachable, and the back of the helmet extends down for extra impact protection.
 Overall this is a low-profile helmet, which means it looks good on your head and won’t rattle around or create too much wind resistance as you slash down the trail.
 Jeff explains the added bonus of this helmet keeping his head warm on cool weather rides in his extended Bern Morrison helmet review.

-Bern Unlimited Morrison Helmet with Green Visor, Matte Neon Green, Large/X-Large
+BERN Unlimited Morrison Helmet with Grey Hard Visor, Matte Navy Blue, Small/Medium

 Mavic Notch Mountain Biking Helmet